Logiqx/gps-details/docs/chipsets/broadcom/README.md

 The BCM47752 and BCM47755 are both mentioned in the article [Dual-frequency GNSS on Android devices](https://barbeau.medium.com/dual-frequency-gnss-on-android-devices-152b8826e1c) by Sean Barbeau in Apr 2018.

-The [GPSTest Database](https://barbeau.medium.com/implementing-the-gpstest-database-a-serverless-architecture-c61a2084965) shows the BCM4775 in various Android phones:
+The [GPSTest Database](https://barbeau.medium.com/implementing-the-gpstest-database-a-serverless-architecture-c61a2084965) shows the BCM4775 in various Android phones and tablets:

 - Samsung Galaxy XCover FieldPro
 - Samsung Galaxy S9, Galaxy S9+